jonsafari/clustercat/README.md

 ## System Requirements
 - A **Unix**-like system (eg. Linux, FreeBSD, Mac OS X, Cygwin) that includes `make`.
 - A modern **C** compiler that supports [C99][], and preferably [OpenMP][] v3.1+ .
-  The OpenMP pragmas (for multi-threaded use) may be ignored by older compilers, and will not affect the output of the programs.
+  The OpenMP pragmas (for multi-threaded use) may be ignored by older compilers, and will not affect the output of the program.
-  - GCC 4.7+
+  - GCC 4.7+ (recommended)
   - Clang 3.0+  current stable versions simply ignore OpenMP pragmas, which is ok.
 The program will give the same output, but without multithreaded support it will take longer.
   - Probably other modern C compilers that fully support C99 (not MSVC)
 - That's it!